b-html/b-html/README.md

-# bHTML
+# b-html

-bHTML is a little language that compiles into HTML.
+b-html is a little language that compiles into HTML.

 ## Installation